 The council meets once a fortnight to talk about whole school issues and new ideas for our School.
 These ideas are then shared with the Senior Leadership in the School.
 The School Council is supported by Mrs Tubb.

-We raise money to support our two sponsored children in Northern Ghana and Afar in Addis Ababa and encourage our classes to bring in items to help fill Shoe Boxes to support families in need across Europe and in the local area.
+We raise money to support our two new sponsored children in Northern Ghana and Afar in Addis Ababa and encourage our classes to bring in items to help fill Shoe Boxes to support families in need across Europe and in the local area.